Authority: Executive Vice Chancellor and Provost

 6. Standards for Promotion to Professor

 To merit promotion to Professor, a candidate will have met the standards described above for appointment or promotion to Associate Professor with tenure.
-Also, the individual will have demonstrated a proven record of distinguished achievement in research, teaching, research, extension and engagement and service commensurate with their Statement of Mutual Expectations.
-For promotion to Professor, the department must be assured that the candidate has achieved (or earned) national and international recognition for excellence in her/his field of researchand that the candidate will maintain this reputation through significant (and regular) contributions to the field.
+Also, the individual will have demonstrated a proven record of distinguished achievement in research, teaching, research, extension and engagement and service commensurate with their Statement of Faculty Responsibility.
+For promotion to Professor, the department must be assured that the candidate has achieved (or earned) national and international recognition for excellence in her/his field of research and that the candidate will maintain this reputation through significant (and regular) contributions to the field.

 7. Procedures for Reappointment, Promotion and Tenure